A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-Using the biomedical literature search engine Pubmed, we created a database of 151 Boolean GRN models (see Methods for details).
-The identified networks describe the regulatory logic underlying a variety of processes in numerous species, ranged in size from $3$ to $302$ genes (mean = 43.17, median = 23.5), and encompassed a total of 5698 genes as well as 835 external parameters, which remain constant over time(Fig.~\ref{fig:summary}A).
-We only included expert-curated models where the nodes and the update rules were selected by hand and not by a prediction algorithm or where default choices like threshold rules were used throughout.
-We further included only one version of highly similar models, which led to the exclusion of 19 models, resulting in a total of 132 models used in the meta-analysis.
+Using the biomedical literature search engine Pubmed, we created a database of \numberTotalNetworks Boolean GRN models.
+To avoid introducing bias into the meta-analysis, we only included expert-curated models where the nodes and the update rules were selected by hand and not by a prediction algorithm or where default choices like threshold rules were used throughout.
+We further included only one version of highly similar modelsThis led to the exclusion of 41 models (see Methods for details), resulting in a total of \numberNetworks models used in the meta-analysis, of which 61 are included in the Cell Collective~\cite{helikar2012cell} and 61 are not.
+The models describe the regulatory logic underlying a variety of processes in numerous species across multiple kingdoms of life (animals: 93, plants: 10, fungi: 9, bacteria: 9; Supplementary Dataset 1).

+The models contain different types of nodes.
+Some nodes are unregulated (i.e., they do not receive incoming edges in the wiring diagram) and remain thus constant over time.
+We refer to these nodes as \emph{external parameters} since they frequently represent abstract external conditions such as the temperature or pH level.
+Most other nodes represent genes.
+We therefore refer to all nodes that receive incoming edges in the wiring diagram as \emph{genes} but acknowledge that this is a simplification as some regulated nodes also represent molecules or abstract phenotypes such as cell proliferation or apoptosis.
+The \numberNetworks investigated GRN models ranged in size from $3$ to $302$ genes (mean = 41.9, median = 23), and encompassed a total of 5112 genes as well as \numberTotalConstants external parameters (Fig.~\ref{fig:summary}A).
+Some genes (as well as external parameters) appeared in multiple models (Supplementary Dataset 2), with \textit{AKT} appearing the most frequently, in 33 models.